Nehal04052/Customer-Feedback-Sentiment-Analysis-using-LSTM/README.md

 git clone https://github.com/Nehal04052/Customer-Feedback-Sentiment-Analysis-using-LSTM.git
 ```

-Alternatively, you can [download the repository as a ZIP](https://github.com/your-username/Customer-Feedback-Sentiment-Analysis-using-LSTM/archive/refs/heads/main.zip) and extract it.
+Alternatively, you can [download the repository as a ZIP](https://github.com/Nehal04052/Customer-Feedback-Sentiment-Analysis-using-LSTM/archive/refs/heads/main.zip) and extract the contents.

 ### 2. Set Up a Python Virtual Environment